Climate change: IPCC warns India of extreme heat waves, droughts | DW | 10.08.2021

 "This is a warning for our economy and human life.
 Things that were predicted to happen far later in the future are now expected to happen much sooner, including intense heat waves, monsoon disruptions, cloud bursts and extreme rain," Bhushan told DW.

-Sumaira Abdulali, environmentalist and founder of the NGO Awaaz Foundation, also shares a similar view.
+Sumaira Abdulali, environmentalist and founder of the NGO Awaaz Foundation, has a similar view.

 "In theory, the problems of climate change are unmistakable and well acknowledged but in practice, in the face of development imperatives, we have not learned any lessons at all despite all types of climate-related catastrophic events," the expert told DW.